-For the greens I went with kale but you can use baby spinach, collard greens or lamb's lettuce.
+For the greens, I went with kale but you can use baby spinach, collard greens, or lamb’s lettuce.

 If you are looking for a protein-packed salad (almost 30g per serving!), this salad is for you!
 It’s easy to prepare and keeps very well in the fridge for up to 4 days, perfect for meal planning.

-- 1 tablespoon plant-based oil
+- 1 tbsp plant-based oil